Is Nitrous Oxide (Laughing Gas) Safe For Toddlers and Children?

 How Does Nitrous Oxide Work?

-Is Laughing Gas Safe For My Child?
+Is Laughing Gas Safe for My Child?

 Your Pediatric Dentist Can Answer All Your Laughing Gas Questions